maksimKorzh/msmd-linux/README.md

 5. Copy /msmd-root/root contents to Linux partition (this is root fs)
 6. In ESP partition on a target drive in a EFI/ubuntu/grubcfg adjust the UUID to match your drive
 7. In linux partition on a target drive in /boot/grub/grub.cfg adjust root to match your drive
-8. Disable secure boot in your UEFI firmware settings, should be able to boot from your drive
+8. Disable secure boot in your UEFI firmware settings, you should be able to boot from your drive

     Essentially you need to end up with two GPT partitions partitions like<br>
     /dev/sda1 (ESP, fat32) and /dev/sda2 (Linux, ext4).
 Script **hdd.sh** allows you<br>